mzfr/mzfr.github.io/_posts/2020-01-15-eJPT-experience.md

 In some blog posts that I read, suggested that it would be nice if I would do the pentest first and then answer the question but I think it's upto you how you want to do it.
 I personally went through all the questions quickly which gave me an idea of what all might be waiting for me and then started my scans.

-One thing that I would highly suggest is to take screenshot of all the 20 questions(once you answered them) and put them in a file and then below every question(screenshot) right the reason why you selected what you selected.
+One thing that I would highly suggest is to take screenshot of all the 20 questions(once you answered them) and put them in a file and then below every question(screenshot) write the reason why you selected what you selected.
 This way you'd be easily able to verify your answers before final submission.

 ## Suggestions